 Director of Player Development

-Jiri Fischer enters his eighth season as director of player development for the Detroit Red Wings.
+Jiri Fischer enters his ninth season as director of player development for the Detroit Red Wings.
 In his role, Fischer acts as a liaison between the team and the prospects within the organization.
 He oversees and evaluates Detroit’s young players currently playing in juniors, college and Europe.
 Fischer travels extensively throughout the course of the season spending time with each prospect, helping to further their development by providing guidance and support.
 He continues this mentoring process until a prospect has developed into a professional hockey player, either at the National Hockey League level with the Red Wings or the American Hockey League level with the Grand Rapids Griffins.